junglok/tem-docs/docs/service/modules.md

     ------------------------------------------------------------------
     ```

-## Showing the defails of the module
+## Showing the details of a module

-There are several ways to use the show sub-command to show the contents of a modulefile.
-The first is to show the module functions instead of executing them:
+There are several ways to use the show sub-command to view a modulefile's contents.
+The first shows the module's functions instead of executing them:

 === ":material-powershell: Command"